apollographql/runtime-testing-framework/docs/src/framework/test-plans.md

 array elements:

 - For [File providers][5] the key used is `env_var`.
-- For value declarations and environment setup "provides" the key used is `name`.
+- For variable declarations and environment setup "provides" the key used is `name`.

 ## A note on relative paths